 How to build rapport with students as a substitute teacher.

 As a substitute teacher, the impression you make on students doesn’t just determine what kind of day you’ll have—it also determines how much your students will learn.
-Creating positive rapport with your students is key to developing mutual respect that leads to pleasant and productive days in the classroom.
+There are many benefits to building rapport with students.
+Most importantly, it’s the key to developing mutual respect that leads to pleasant and productive days in the classroom.

-Here, we’ll look at what to do—and what not to do—to build positive rapport with your students while you’re substitute teaching.
+Here, we’ll look at what to do—and what not to do—to create positive rapport with your students while you’re substitute teaching.

 Building rapport with students: what do to.